cpacker/enrollment-bot/README.md

 ## Disclaimer
 - For educational purposes only: I do not condone the use of this script on actual university services
 - *Use at your own risk!*
-- Built-in SMTP mailer to send status update on completion / failure
+- ~~Built-in SMTP mailer to send status update on completion / failure~~ ieng6 automatically does this when you use `at`